NTSB: Recordings show change in weather before boat sank

 At 7:08 p.m. the inward-facing video recording ended as the vessel was still on the surface of the water.

-Phone and email messages left with a spokeswoman for Ripley Entertainment, the owner of Ride the Ducks of Branson, were not immediately returned.
+Ripley Entertainment, the owner of Ride the Ducks of Branson, declined to comment about the video.

 A private inspector who examined 24 duck boats for Ripley Entertainment in August, including the one that sank, said that when the bilge alarm went off, it would be a sign that, “There’s a significant amount of water in the hull.”